isabella232/dynamic-media-classic.en-1/help/fonts.md

 * OpenType/PostScript fonts
 * PhotoFonts

-After a font file has been uploaded, you can change its SPS ID, font name, and type information on the Edit Info screen.
+After a font file has been uploaded, you can change its Dynamic Media Classic ID, font name, and type information on the Edit Info screen.

 >[!NOTE]
 >